-In addition to undertaking safeguarding and child protection training, governors should also undertake training to ensure they are familiar with their responsibilities for the management of safeguarding as detailed in Part two of KCSIE 2024.
+In addition to undertaking safeguarding and child protection training, governors should also undertake training to ensure they are familiar with their responsibilities for the management of safeguarding as detailed in Part two of KCSIE 2025.
 This training should be regularly updated.

-In NYC, this training can be provided by our governance service and available through NYES.
+In NYC, this training can be provided by the governance service and available through NYES (type governor into the search bar for available courses).